 You’ve been hit by a ransomware attack.
 Most of us are familiar with what happens after a typical crime is committed: crime scene tape goes up, the evidence is preserved and collected, and the investigation begins.
-But the process of containing and investigating a cyber crime is a lot less cut and dry, and you’re probably wondering, how do you preserve evidence and discover what happened after a ransomware attack?
+But the process of containing and investigating a cyber crime is a lot less cut and dry, and you’re probably wondering: how can I preserve digital evidence for ransomware forensics?

 Ransomware forensics is a type of digital forensic service that can help you discover and understand the actions taken while the cyber criminal was in your network.
 This can give you insight into how to effectively respond.